Dr Alastair Hick

 Dr Hick has a BSc in Chemistry with Biochemistry from the University of Southampton, a PhD in Chemical Ecology from the Open University and an MBA from the Judge Business School at the University of Cambridge.

-David is the Manager for Research Partnerships in the Industry Engagement and Commercialisation group.
+David is the Manager for Research Partnerships in the Monash Innovation Office.
 After spending more than 6 years as an NHMRC principal researcher in neuropharmacology at Monash, David joined the University's commercialisation group in 1995 as a technology consultant.

 Since then he has been responsible for the identification, protection and commercialisation of selected early stage university research outcomes, the management of university contract research and consulting activities, strategic planning, marketing, and the development and training of support staff.